 Since 1998, Tom Jackman ’82 has covered crime and courts for The Washington Post.
-Inspired by his Domer journalist father and uncle, the Virginia native came to Notre Dame despite its lack of a program in the subject.
-Not enough reporters he’d asked recommended journalism school, so he worked for The Observer because “that’s where you do actual journalism.”
+Inspired by his father, William Jackman ’56, and his uncle Francis Jackman ’53, both journalism majors, the Virginia native came to Notre Dame despite its lack of a journalism program at the time.
+Not enough reporters he’d asked recommended J-school, so instead he worked for The Observer because a student newspaper is “where you do actual journalism.”

 It paid off — he became The Kansas City Times crime reporter in 1985 even though he had no experience with police or the law “other than an arrest for underage drinking at Lee’s Ribs in South Bend during Senior Week 1981.”

-And he has frequently reported on police killings.
-Last week’s conviction of Derek Chauvin for the murder of George Floyd was a potential watershed moment in accountability for law enforcement.
+He has frequently reported on police killings, and he sees the April conviction of former Minneapolis police officer Derek Chauvin for the murder of George Floyd as a potential watershed moment in accountability for law enforcement.